jonsaldivar/GAME2338/reviews/reviewone.md

 ### Rating

 - X amount of swords out of 10 maximum
-- 7 Swords out of 10
+- 7 Swords out of 10 :hocho:

 ## Summary